jerrydngzh/social-gaming/README.md

 This is to ensure there are no merge conflicts when trying to merge into master!

+## Running Client
+When running the client and prompted to enter the name of the game configuration file, enter `../docs/rock-paper-scissors.game`.
+This file can be found in the docs folder at the root of the repository.

 ## Team Frobscottle Contributors
 - Andy